We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 We recommend using our approved agent to guide you through the process of planning as he will be able to guide you through and possibly away from expensive pitfalls.
 The actual application cost is inexpensive and our agent will be able to advise you on costs before you start the process.

 If not a habitable building, usually the only regulation to follow will be Part P for Electrical Safety.
 Kingdom Rooms feel this omission leaves many structures susceptible to becoming outdated or poorly performing.
-We use safety glass throughout (even the small windows),a s the garden can be a barefoot risk area.
-We use energy saving A+ Rated windows and doors to compliment our incredibly insulating walls, floor and roof.
+We use safety glass throughout (even the small windows), as the garden can be a barefoot risk area.
+We use energy-saving A+ Rated windows and doors to compliment our incredibly insulating walls, floor and roof.

 Generally no, if it is not lived in, is below 2.5m high and has no water supply or waste.

-There could be some exceptions and we are here to assist with further guidance here: https://www.kingdomrooms.com/legal-notice .
+There could be some exceptions and we are here to assist with further guidance here: https://www.kingdomrooms.com/legal-notice.
 We take our guidance for the Government Building Portal here: https://www.planningportal.co.uk/info/200130/common_projects/43/outbuildings

 Your local Tree Protection Order Local Authority Officer can give specific advice.
 But generally, our ground screws base option is the most preferred.
 They can avoid the damage to roots caused by strip or slab concrete bases.